Christian denomination: Antiquity

 The initial differences between the East and West traditions stem from socio-cultural and ethno-linguistic divisions in and between the Western Roman and Byzantine empires.
 Since the West (that is, Western Europe) spoke Latin as its lingua franca and the East (Eastern Europe, the Middle East, Asia, and northern Africa) largely used Aramaic and Koine Greek to transmit writings, theological developments were difficult to translate from one branch to the other.
 In the course of ecumenical councils (large gatherings of Christian leaders), some church bodies split from the larger family of Christianity.
 Many earlier heretical groups either died off for lack of followers or suppression by the early proto-orthodox Church at large (such as Apollinarians, Montanists, and Ebionites).

+The Council of Ephesus in 431 was the first ecumenical council to result in a schism between churches that are both still surviving today, with the Church of the East not accepting the council because of its condemnation of Nestorius for his teachings called Nestorianism.
+The Council is accepted by Catholic, Eastern Orthodox, Oriental Orthodox, Lutheran, Anglican, and Reformed churches.
+There are several different definitions of Nestorianism, and it is disputed how accurate these definitions are to the actual teachings of Nestorius, and to the theology of the Church of the East.
+As a “basic step” towards returning into communion, a common Christological declaration was made between Pope John Paul II of the Catholic Church and Patriarch Dinkha IV of the Assyrian Church of the East.

-Following the Council of Chalcedon in 451, the next large split came with the Syriac and Coptic churches dividing themselves, with some churches becoming today's Oriental Orthodox.
+The Council of Chalcedon in 451 resulted in the next large split, with the Syriac Orthodox and Coptic Orthodox churches dividing from the Chalcedonian Church, with some becoming today's Oriental Orthodox Churches.
+These churches share a common Christological doctrine of Miaphysitism.
 The Armenian Apostolic Church, whose representatives were not able to attend the council did not accept new dogmas and now is also seen as an Oriental Orthodox church.
-In modern times, there have also been moves towards healing this split, with common Christological statements being made between Pope John Paul II and Syriac Patriarch Ignatius Zakka I Iwas, as well as between representatives of both Eastern and Oriental Orthodoxy.
+In modern times, there have also been moves towards healing this split, with common Christological statements being made between Pope John Paul II and Patriarch Ignatius Zakka I Iwas of the Syriac Orthodox Church, as well as through the Joint Commission between the Eastern Orthodox and Oriental Orthodox Churches.

-There has been a statement that the Chalcedonian Creed restored Nestorianism, however this is refuted by maintaining the following distinctions associated with the person of Christ: two hypostases, two natures (Nestorian); one hypostasis, one nature (Monophysite); one hypostasis, two natures (Eastern Orthodox/Roman Catholic).
+There has been a statement that the Council of Chalcedon restored Nestorianism.
+This is largely due to its endorsement of the Tome of Leo, which contains statements that can be interpreted as contradicting the Christology of Cyril of Alexandria endorsed in the previous Council of Ephesus.
+However, a large number of the bishops that accepted Chalcedon made acclamations that Leo's Tome was faithful to the Christology of Cyril.
+Nestorius also agreed to the conclusions of the council, leading to some confusion as to correct interpretation of the Chalcedonian Christological Definition.